What is Gastroenteritis?

 - Eyes appear sunken

 - Child is very thirsty

 - Blood is present in the diarrhea or vomit

 - Bile (green fluid) is present in the vomit

 - Baby's soft spot is sunken

 Your doctor may ask to see your child or have your child seen in the emergency department.
-Your child will be examined and watched for signs of dehydration.
-The nurse or assistant will measure how much fluid goes in and comes out of your child.
+Your child will be checked and watched for signs of dehydration.
+The care team will measure how much fluid goes in and comes out of your child.
 Your child will be weighed.

-You may be asked to help care for your child by giving him or her Pedialyte.
+You may be asked to help care for your child by giving them Pedialyte.
 This replaces the fluid lost from diarrhea and vomiting and allows you to be active in your child's care.
 This may keep your child from needing an IV.

 If the diarrhea and vomiting continue and your child refuses fluids by mouth, he or she may need an IV.
 An IV will let special fluids go into your child through a vein.